clue2solve/toolshell/docs/index.md

 This is an attempt at packaging the tools.
 As a first iteration,  we are providing a docker image which will hopefully be useful to start.

+#### Credits
+    Some of the inspiration to do this was from the amazing folks who developed [code-server]() and [linuxserver.io]() who created a docker image for the same.
+The base image for this comes from there as well.

 ### Usage with docker
 ```bash
 docker run --rm -dit --name toolshell  -p 8443:8443 -p 8080:80 ghcr.io/clue2solve/toolshell:latest